 \subsubsection{Offset-Aware Dataset Construction}

-To generate high-quality training data for offset tokens, we develop a systematic approach that categorizes grid points based on their spatial relationship to mask boundaries.
-Using morphological operations scaled to the offset step size, we define four distinct regions around each mask boundary: i) \textbf{Inside}: Stable interior points mapped to zero offset (\offset{0}{0}). ii) \textbf{Ring}: Boundary-proximal exterior points requiring non-zero offsets; iii) \textbf{Far}: Distant negatives mapped to deletion (\del). iv) \textbf{Hard-Delete}: Challenging edge cases also mapped to \del.
-Each grid point is assigned to exactly one region through an ordered decision rule that prioritizes educationally valuable cases.
-Training pairs are sampled with bias toward \textsc{Inside} and \textsc{Ring} regions where offset corrections provide the most learning value.
+To generate high-quality training data for offset tokens, we develop a systematic approach that categorizes grid points based on their spatial relationships to mask boundaries.
+Using morphological operations scaled to the offset step size, we define four distinct regions around each mask boundary: i) \textbf{Inside}: Stable interior points mapped to zero offset (\offset{0}{0}); ii) \textbf{Ring}: Boundary-proximal exterior points requiring non-zero offsets; iii) \textbf{Far}: Distant negatives mapped to deletion (\del); iv) \textbf{Hard-Delete}: Challenging edge cases also mapped to \del.
+Each grid point is assigned to exactly one region through an ordered decision rule that prioritizes high-value training cases.
+Training pairs are sampled with a bias toward \textsc{Inside} and \textsc{Ring} regions where offset corrections provide the most learning value.

 This procedure yields a variable number \(K\) of grid–offset token pairs per image for supervised training.
 Empirically, this simulated supervision outperforms real-generated alternatives by focusing on boundary-proximal scenarios, creating a curated set of high-value training cases that foster effective refinement strategies.
-Detailed algorithms are provided in supplementary.
+Detailed algorithms are provided in the supplementary.